Focinfi/apifaker/README.md

 PUT    /users/:id
 PATCH  /users/:id
 DELETE /users/:id

+GET    /books
+GET    /books/:id
+POST   /books
+PUT    /books/:id
+PATCH  /books/:id
+DELETE /books/:id
 ```

-And this apis are really be able to manage the users resource, just like using database.
+And this apis are really be able to manage the users resource, just like using database, what's more, it will validate every request using the rules defined in `"columns"`, in this example, rules are:

+0. every request: resource with given id must exist.
+1. name of users and books must be unique and users'name must contain A-Z or 0-9.
+2. phone of users must has prefix "132".
+3. every POST/PATH/PUT request of books: the user with given user_id must exist.

+In a word, it acts like a standard restful api server.

 #### Data persistence